kiro6/penetration-testing-notes/API/API description languages/WDSL/README.md

 ## The best way in my opinion to read WDSL is from bottom to top

 ### service element :
+here we define our service endpoint and protocol
 ```xml
 <wsdl:service name="HacktheboxService">